 So many strains contain beta-caryophyllene that most cannabis consumers are probably familiar.
 With a spicy, earthy aroma that many describe as smelling like cracked pepper, beta-caryophyllene is high in cannabis strains such as Canna Cake, Super Sour, and Sour Diesel.

-One of the key questions regarding the role that terpenes play in a strain’s therapeutic benefits is whether the terpene is expressed in concentrations sufficient enough to have an effect on the human body.
+One of the key questions regarding the role that terpenes play in a strain’s benefits is whether the terpene is expressed in concentrations sufficient enough to have an effect.
 In other words, lower doses of a given terpene may not yield the desired effects.

 That said, beta-caryophyllene’s ability to reach CB2 receptors may indicate a greater influence on the endocannabinoid system than other terpenes that do not act as an atypical cannabinoid [1].